 Boart Longyear is the world's leading integrated provider of drilling services, drilling equipment and performance tooling for mining and mineral drilling companies globally.
-We conduct our business activities through two segments, Global Drilling Services and Global Products.
+We conduct our business activities through two segments, Global Drilling Services and Global Products, which includes our Geological Data Services.
+Geological Data Services is a rapidly growing segment of Boart Longyear that provides industry leading digital technologies to aid in understanding drilling and ore body properties in real time.